kumahq/kuma-website/docs/docs/draft/policies/README.md

 ## Traffic Permissions

-Traffic Permissions allow you to determine security rules for services that consume other services via their [Tags](/docs/%%VER%%/documentation/#tags).
+Traffic Permissions allow you to determine security rules for services that consume other services via their [Tags](/docs/DRAFT/documentation/#tags).
 It is a very useful policy to increase security in the Mesh and compliance in the organization.

 You can determine what source services are **allowed** to consume specific destination services.
 The `service` field is mandatory in both `sources` and `destinations`.

 ::: warning
-In Kuma %%VER%% the `sources` field only allows for `service` and only `service` will be enforced.
+In Kuma DRAFT the `sources` field only allows for `service` and only `service` will be enforced.
 This limitation will disappear in the next version of Kuma.
 :::

 In the example below, the `destinations` includes not only the `service` property, but also an additional `version` tag.
-You can include any arbitrary tags to any [`Dataplane`](/docs/%%VER%%/documentation/dataplane-specification)
+You can include any arbitrary tags to any [`Dataplane`](/docs/DRAFT/documentation/dataplane-specification)

 On Universal: